zinkronz/mxmapidoc/README.md

 # Introduction

-MXM is a mobile based IXM Application for drivers do the jobs.
+MXM is Mobile based App for driver doing delivery and pickup jobs, so with this application driver can maintain the progress and report for delivery and pickup of items.

 ---